Please also see the Complete BFR Guide for a comprehensive run-through on the practical implementation of BFR:

 Relevant products for you or your client: “Fit Cuffs – Complete”.

-Ischemic pre-conditioning and restitution modality (before or after sports performance):
+Ischemic pre-conditioning or restitution modality as either before or after training, respectively:

 Recent research shows that short-term intermittent BFR can be used to augment sports performance.
 Post sports you can optimize recovery time.